 Below is a 2015 flowchart from the Texas Judicial Branch website:

 At the bottom of the page, the first item shows Justice Courts not to be court of records and also show most municipal courts not to be courts of record.
 As you also see, the court is authorized to perform magistrate functions.
 So, does the venue of magistrate duties matter?
 We believe it may be an important indicator to whether there is a proper warrant or not.
 What does the JP do?
-Take of the “venue,” cap and put on the “county magistrate,” cap?
+Take off the “venue,” cap and put on the “county magistrate,” cap?
 Without approval by the county?

 We reached out to the Justice of Peace Training Center at Texas State University in San Marco, Texas and they claim JPs can magistrate at any level.
 They even said Mayors can be magistrates.
 The latter is correct, but there are many regulations limiting the actual power.
 The 1999 and 2011 updates to Texas Legislation seems to leave a lot of unanswered questions.
 Most of the cases cited in case law about JP duties are before 1999.
-Before the statue changes occurred.
+Before the statute changes occurred.

 We have sent a request to the Criminal Jurisprudence Committee for the State of Texas about the matter.
 We will update if we hear back.

-Although Article 14 of the Code of Criminal Procedures (which has not been updated since 1965 or 1967) says the following:
+Although Article 14 of the Code of Criminal Procedures, which has not been updated since 1965 or 1967, says the following:

 Art.
 14.01.
 OFFENSE WITHIN VIEW. (a) A peace officer or any other person, may, without a warrant, arrest an offender when the offense is committed in his presence or within his view, if the offense is one classed as a felony or as an offense against the public peace.